mozilla/release-services/src/releng_docs/deploy/weekly-releases.rst

    .. code-block:: console

        $ git commit VERSION .taskcluster.yml -m "setup: bumping to v$(cat ./VERSION)"
        $ git push origin master

    Make sure that commit gets properly build before proceeding.
 This will ensure that docker base image created in previous steps is working.

 #.
 Announce that deployment to production is done.

-   - announce in ``#releng`` channel that a push to production is complete.
+   - announce in ``#ci`` channel that a push to production is complete.

      Example message::

-         Previously annonced release of mozilla-releng/services (*.mozilla-releng.net) to productions is now complete.
+         Previously annonced release of mozilla-releng/services
+         (*.mozilla-releng.net, *.moz.tools) to productions is now complete.
 If you see anything behaving weird please let me know.
-Changes -> <link-to-release-notes>.
+Changes ->
+         <link-to-release-notes>.

    - inform MOC person on duty (in ``#moc`` channel) that deployment of ``mozilla-releng/services`` is complete.

      Example message::

-         nickname: Previously annonced release of mozilla-releng/services (*.mozilla-releng.net) to productions is now complete.
+         nickname: Previously annonced release of mozilla-releng/services
+         (*.mozilla-releng.net, *.moz.tools) to productions is now complete.
          Changes -> <link-to-release-notes>.

 .. _`Rok Garbas`: https://phonebook.mozilla.org/?search/Rok%20Garbas